The SILO Project

 5. Building a strong evidence base (2015, p.
 6).

-A report commissioned by the Australian Council of Educational Research in 2018 titled Challenges in STEM learning in Australian schools: Literature and policy review found that The Australian curriculum is packaged in discrete disciplines and is not future facing.
-It concluded that “the goal is to see students working in an integrative way” (Timms, Moyle, Weldon, & Mitchell, 2018, p.
+A report commissioned by the Australian Council of Educational Research in 2018 titled Challenges in STEM learning in Australian schools: Literature and policy review found that The Australian Curriculum is packaged in discrete disciplines and is not future facing.
+It concluded that “the goal is to see students working in an integrative way” (Timms et al., 2018, p.
 2).
-Accordingly, this paper reports on the early stages of a design-based research project which focuses on 28 specific learning outcomes from the existing Australian primary school curriculum.
-By integrating the curriculum around a specific learning outcome in each of the four terms throughout the seven primary school years, students can build a deep understanding of design-based thinking in a logical and systematic way to enhance their engagement in STEM.
+Accordingly, the SILO project focuses on 28 specific learning outcomes from the existing Australian primary school curriculum.
+By integrating the curriculum around a specific learning outcome in each of the four terms throughout the seven primary school years, students can build a deep understanding of STEM concepts in a logical and systematic way to enhance their engagement in STEM.
 The hypothesis presented is that students and teachers will expand their knowledge and skills in STEM by having a daily STEM focus built into each day.
-The proposed solution is to implement a logical scope and sequence to achieve sustained immersion in design-based thinking.
+The proposed solution is to implement a logical scope and sequence to achieve sustained immersion in STEM education.

 Curriculum integration